Frequently Asked Questions About Studio

 Studio does not prevent another developer from modifying the super class of a class you are working on.

 While Studio could take out locks on all subclasses whenever a class is opened for editing, in practice this would be annoying and unwieldy.
 Instead, a development team needs to work out rules and procedures for defining and modifying super classes.
-This is similar to how development teams in other languages (say Java) usually work with class definitions in source control systems.
+This is similar to how development teams in other languages (for example, Java) usually work with class definitions in source control systems.

 How do I create a new class?